 Having simple habits that you do on a daily basis is great for creating a life of balance.
 Experts disagree on how long it takes to make a habit stick, but everyone agrees that they are extremely important.
-Some experts say it takes 21 days to solidify a habit while others say it takes as much as 240 days.
+Some experts say it takes 21 days to solidify a habit while others say it takes as much as 240 days, the average consensus seems to be about 66 days.
 You can use our FREE habit tracker as a checklist until you’re doing the habits without thinking about them.

 I’ve talked before about the importance of routines.
 Routines are simply a set of habits that you do at the same time or in the same order every time you do them.
 If you’ve never had a morning, evening or bedtime routine I highly recommend them.
 The easiest way to create these routines is through a process called habit stacking.
 Start with 2-4 steps in each routine.
 Once those steps are second nature, add or “stack” another one on.
 Continue adding habits until you have a routine that works best for you.